 Seulgi, legally named Kang Seul-gi, is best known as a member of Red Velvet, one of South Korea’s most popular girl groups from SM Entertainment.
 The girl group debuted in 2014 with a four-member line-up consisting of Wendy, Irene, Seulgi, and Joy, with new member Yeri joining in 2015.

-Red Velveroup has mainly worked together since their debut, known for their unique, unconventional and sometimes experimental concepts.
-Only two other members of Red Velvet have made their solo debuts so far, Joy and Wendy.
-Seulgi is the third member to do so.
+Red Velvet has mainly worked together since their debut, known for their unique, unconventional and sometimes experimental concepts.
+Only two other members of Red Velvet have made their solo debuts so far, Seulgi is the third member to do so.

 Within the K-Pop industry, it’s not uncommon for members to make solo debuts while still being participating members of their original group.
-In fact, it’s often expected that, at some point in time, members of K-Pop groups will begin to do activities outside of their group, whether that be acting or as a solo artist.
+In fact, it’s often expected that, at some point in time, members of K-Pop groups will begin to do activities outside of their group, usually acting or as a solo artist.

 The concept photos released for Seulgi’s debut let fans know that the concept for her album would be a horror-based one.
 Many expected this due to her previous involvement in a subunit of Red Velvet with member Irene.
 The two artists had a concept based on the vampiric 19th-century novel “Carmilla” for their music video and song, “Monster.”

 Some of the key themes in “28 Reasons” are the contrast between good and evil, light and dark.
-These themes are especially highlighted in the concept photos, the album teaser and even the album cover which displays Seulgi’s reflection in a mirror surrounded by multiple red apples, the forbidden fruit.
+These themes are especially highlighted in the concept photos, the album teaser and even the album cover which displays Seulgi’s reflection in a mirror surrounded by multiple red apples.

 Overall, “28 Reasons” is a cohesive and strong debut album for a solo artist that sets Seulgi apart due to its unique concept that suits her perfectly.
 Each song sets its own stage while offering something unique.
-There is definitely a song for everyone, as the genres expand from EDM, dance, disco, R&B and pop.
+There is definitely a song for everyone, as the genres span everything from EDM, dance and disco to R&B and pop.
 It is easy to see how well-planned this album was.
 Nothing was thrown into the tracklist or teasers without reason, and it’s noticeable how much purpose went into everything.
 Not to mention, who doesn’t love a horror concept album that was released just a few weeks prior to Halloween?